cliff76/roman-numerals/README.md

 (Disclaimer: The instance on Google Cloud is on a free tier and is subject to occasional shutdowns with 10+ minute long cold starts.
 If the link errors out please check back after about 10 minutes.)

 ## Features
 The UI respects both light and dark mode.
-This has been tested with Chrome DevTools.
+This has been tested with Chrome DevTools as illustrated in [PR #11](https://github.com/cliff76/roman-numerals/pull/11).
 Also, the app is entirely localized.
 Appending a `?lng=es` query string will [switch to Spanish](https://roman-numerals-prod-723628240383.europe-west1.run.app?lng=es).
+The REST API doc is covered by Swagger which is accessed by appending `api-docs` to the base URL.
+This can be explored in the [running app here](https://roman-numerals-prod-723628240383.europe-west1.run.app/api-docs/).

+## The Algorithm
+Building the converter was a fun experience.
+I began implementing the Roman Numeral conversion algorithm using a Test Driven Development approach.
+As I made a couple of passes and false starts, the pattern became obvious.
+My approach was to walk through a list of Roman numeral symbols mapped to their respective values, from highest to smallest.
+I decrement these values from the input number as I walk through the list.
+Eg. 3,943 breaks down to `MMMCMXLIII` as follows:

+{
+    M: '1000',
+    CM: '900',
+    XL: '40',
+    I: '1'
+}

+* 3943 - 1000 = 2943 -> 'M'
+* 2943 - 1000 = 1943 -> 'MM'
+* 1943 - 1000 = 943  -> 'MMM'
+* 943  - 900  = 43   -> 'MMMCM'
+* 43   - 40   = 43   -> 'MMMCMXL'
+* 3    - 1    = 2   -> 'MMMCMXLI'
+* 2    - 1    = 1   -> 'MMMCMXLII'
+* 1    - 1    = 0   -> 'MMMCMXLIII'

 ## Details
+This project is implemented as a React+Express app using a Vite template.
+While NextJS would have been preferred, the decision was made to build a CSR React App after confirming with the recruiter.
 The REST request is handled as a POST rather than a GET because it concerns the processing and transformation of the input, rather than retrieval